-Artist-turned-helmer Su Rynard gets the tough stuff right but then muffs easy business in the time-jumping “Kardia,” which wants to explore the human heart but only scratches the surface.
+Artist-turned-helmer Su Rynard gets the tough stuff (like the period backstory) right but then muffs easy business (like the contempo framing) in the time-jumping “Kardia,” which wants to explore the human heart but only scratches the surface.
 With work, ambitious pic could be pruned down to its best elements for a shot at longer fest life and invites to science-minded events.

 Pic’s framing device is the sudden collapse of a pathologist named Hope (tube regular Mimi Kuzyk), who underwent experimental heart surgery in the 1950s to correct a congenital problem.